chinapedia/wikipedia.abstract.en/Page/Floppy_disk.md

 Legacy

-Save_Icon_in_Open_Office.pngFor more than two decades, the floppy disk was the primary external writable storage device used.
+For more than two decades, the floppy disk was the primary external writable storage device used.
 Most computing environments before the 1990s were non-networked, and floppy disks were the primary means of transferring data between computers, a method known informally as sneakernet.
 Unlike hard disks, floppy disks are handled and seen; even a novice user can identify a floppy disk.
 Because of these factors, a picture of a -inch floppy disk has become an interface metaphor for saving data.
 The floppy disk symbol is still used by software on user-interface elements related to saving files, such as the release of Microsoft Office 2016, even though the physical floppy disks are largely obsolete.[25]

 Design